Last Updated on February 8, 2024 by Carrie Stephens

-Alarmingly, an increasing number of bird flu cases are being recorded in mammalian species, including cats fed raw meat diets, including raw poultry affected by bird flu.
+Alarmingly, an increasing number of bird flu cases are being recorded in mammalian species, including cats fed raw meat diets.
+This includes raw poultry affected by bird flu.

 With 67 countries across 5 continents reporting bird flu outbreaks in 2022 alone, this virus is here to stay.